What Does the All-on-4® Process Involve?

-The Arch-on-4 process makes use of dental implants.
+The All-on-4® (or Arch-On-4) process makes use of dental implants.
 These implants are small rods or screws made from titanium that is placed in the jawbone.
 The implant is a replacement for the root of your tooth.
-Candidates for Arch-on-4 implants will have a minor surgical procedure in which these rods are inserted into the jawbone.
+Candidates for All-on-4® implants will have a minor surgical procedure in which these rods are inserted into the jawbone.

 The Replacement Teeth

-After you’ve had your Arch-on-4 restorations put in, you will see us regularly for a check-up.
+After you’ve had your Arch-on-4 restorations put in, you will see us annually for a check-up and cleaning.
 Usually, there aren’t any problems with the titanium post, but we want to make sure nothing goes wrong.
 There may come a time when you need a new set of crowns installed, too.
-However, Arch-on-4 implants last for quite some time.
+However, All-on-4 implants last for quite some time.